DrNseven/Warface-pizza/README.md

 pizza ingredients:
 - grab models using GetDeclaration (compatibility)
 - get coordinates from shader
-- get crc of warface/blackwood signs and use that for
+- get crc of warface/blackwood signs
 - pic esp without fps loss

 how to use: